Lightning-AI/litgpt/README.md

 &nbsp;

 ### Finetune an LLM
-[Finetune](tutorials/finetune.md) a model to specialize it on your own custom dataset.
-Here's an example that finetunes phi-2:
+[Finetune](tutorials/finetune.md) a model to specialize it on your own custom dataset:

 ```bash
 # 1) Download a pretrained model